paulcwarren/spring-cloud-nfs-connector-cloudfoundry/README.md

 Spring Cloud NFS Service Connectors for [CloudFoundry Volume Services](https://docs.cloudfoundry.org/devguide/services/using-vol-services.html).

+When running in CloudFoundry this Spring Cloud Connector allows you to easily configure your application to write to reliable, non-ephemeral nfs volumes.

 ### Add a connector to your project

 The maven coordinates for this Spring Cloud Connector are as follows: